BLUE RIDGE COMMUNITY COLLEGE

 INSTRUCTOR'S NAME: Jim Richerson

-PHONE: 540-453-2328
+PHONE: 540-453-2328 or 234-9261/213-7002/943-7002 Ext.
+2328

 e-mail: richersonj@brcc.edu

-I. COURSE DESCRIPTION: Centers on providing an understanding of the TCP/IP suite and the details of its implementation.
+I. Course Description: Centers on providing an understanding of the TCP/IP suite and the details of its implementation.
 The details of implementation are treated by discussing IP addressing, the structure of frames and protocol headers that enable communication between two computers.
 Discusses IP routing, tunneling, SNMP, and security.
 Maps to Network + certification.
 Lecture 4 hours per week.

 break

 II.
-STUDENT PERFORMANCE OBJECTIVES: This course will focus on developing an understanding of common concepts and issues in modern networks.
+Student Performance Objectives: This course will focus on developing an understanding of common concepts and issues in modern networks.
 The course will be a combination of lecture and hands-on activities which demonstrate specific concepts.
 We will utilize the Windows Network Operating System that comes with the text.
 We will also use many networking utilities and tools available to help analyze network conditions.
 In addition, we will spend time learning how to maintain and troubleshoot a computer networking system.
 The class covers the objectives of the Network+ certification exam.
 Upon completion of ITN 208, the student should have an understanding of these topics :

 1. Understand the OSI model and its function.